 Don’t get me wrong, I’m going to share some of the best things to do in Hvar Town without partying too, but there are just so many things to see on Hvar Island that a trip to Hvar town without seeing anything else of the island is a wasted opportunity.

-Hopefully this guide gives you plenty of ideas for things to do in Hvar Island, Croatia beyond the party scene the island is known for.
+Hopefully this guide gives you plenty of ideas for things to do in Hvar Island, Croatia beyond the party scene the island is known for and make you want to include Hvar in your Croatia itinerary.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something.
 While clicking these links won't cost you anything, they will help me to keep this site up and running!
 Check out the full disclosure policy for more details.
 Thank you so much!